 Because so many cases of back pain have to do with everyday things that have become a habit, changing one or more of these can help you to find a little relief:

-- You wear the wrong shoes – it’s no secret that high-heeled shoes can cause back pain and problems.
+It’s no secret that high-heeled shoes can cause back pain and problems.
 A tall heel on a shoe can shorten muscles on the back of the legs and place abnormal tension on the pelvis and back.
 If you don’t want to ditch the heels altogether, keep them at the office and use a pair of comfortable sneakers or shoes for your commute.
 Flat shoes such as flip-flops and some sandals can also be problematic.
 These shoes provide little to no arch support, and in the case of flip-flops, your feet need to work overtime to keep them on as you walk.

-- You carry an overloaded bag or purse (especially over one shoulder) – everyone can be guilty of this habit, even kids who carry a heavy backpack for school.
+everyone can be guilty of this habit, even kids who carry a heavy backpack for school.
 Many of us lug around a bag or purse that has accumulated a lot of unnecessary items.
 Cleaning out your bag periodically can help, and so can alternating sides or switching to a backpack with two straps to help distribute the weight more evenly to both sides.

-- You sleep on your stomach – stomach sleeping can cause problems for several reasons.
+Stomach sleeping can cause problems for several reasons.
 The natural curvatures in your spine can flatten out, leading to back pain.
 Having your neck turned to one side through the night can also lead to pain and discomfort.

-- You’re glued to your screen – whether our job requires screen time or not, most of us spend a lot of time slouching in front of a screen daily.
+Whether our job requires screen time or not, most of us spend a lot of time slouching in front of a screen daily.
 As we come to increasingly rely more upon mobile devices in our day-to-day routines, it is creating more pain and discomfort for our necks and backs.
 Taking regular breaks to stretch and reposition, and holding mobile devices at eye level are helpful tips to keep your back moving properly.
 Taking your neck through simple ranges of motion (looking left to right, up and down, tilting your head from side to side) can help give relief to the tension that forms from bad tech habits.

 Correcting the Underlying Cause of Back Pain